Top 10 Open-World Racing Games That Remain Fun and Unique

 Also check out: Burnout 3: Takedown, Burnout Revenge, Burnout Legends, Burnout Dominator

-4. Need for Speed Hot Pursuit Remastered (2020)
+4. Need For Speed Hot Pursuit Remastered (2020)

 Being a police officer never was so fun!